 The Department of Civil and Environmental Engineering offers an undergraduate option in environmental engineering.
 Students taking the environmental engineering option will earn an ABET-accredited B.S. degree in civil engineering.
-The transcript and graduate certificate will indicate the environmental engineering option.
+The transcript will indicate that the student has earned a Bachelor of Science–Civil Engineering with option: Environmental Engineering.

 CIVIL ENGINEERING DESIGN REQUIREMENT